Jack Deveraux: 1989-1991

-Meanwhile, the quite alive Ernesto Toscano was in hiding, planning a "cruise of deception" to get revenge on his enemies.
+Meanwhile, the actually very much alive Ernesto Toscano was planning a "cruise of deception" to get revenge on his enemies in secret.
 He wanted the incriminating pages of that diary badly, and he discovered they were in Jack's possession.
 He invited both Jack and Jennifer on the cruise.
 Still, Jack refused to reveal the secret, remembering how traumatic it had been when he'd been told Harper wasn't his father.
-He and Isabella had become close friends, and he wanted to protect her from that pain.
-Ernesto revealed himself to Isabella on the cruise and kidnapped her, then blew up the ship with Jack, Jennifer, and several other Salemites on board.
-After the shipwrecked passengers found their way to the nearby island where Ernesto had taken Isabella, she finally learned the truth about her parentage.
-It was also on that island that Jack and Jennifer made love for the first time.
+Ernesto revealed himself to Isabella on the cruise, kidnapped her, and blew up the ship with Jack, Jennifer, and several other Salemites on board.
+The shipwrecked passengers found their way to an island, where Jack and Jennifer had sex for the first time.

-Less than a month after Jack returned from the cruise, Harper Deveraux escaped from jail, determined to kill Steve.
-In his sick mind, Steve was to blame for destroying the Deveraux family, even for the fact that Jack couldn't call Harper "father" anymore.
-Harper took up a sniper position in the bell tower of the church were Steve and Kayla were getting married (again).
-Jack ran up into the tower to stop him.
+While Jack and Jennifer were now officially in a relationship, Jack was still held back by fears about his adequacy that would be vividly manifested by visions of his two infamous fathers, Duke Johnson and Harper Deveraux.
+Then, less than a month after Jack returned from the island, Harper Deveraux in the flesh escaped from jail with one goal: kill Steve Johnson.
+In his sick mind, Steve was to blame for destroying the Deveraux family.
+Harper took up a sniper position in the bell tower of the church where Steve and Kayla were getting married for the second time.
+Jack ran up into the bell tower to foil Harper's plan.
 However, as he wrestled with Harper for his gun, Harper fell to his death.
-This caused a huge rift in Jack's relationship with Jennifer as Jack now considered himself a "violent killer" and unworthy of her once again.
+This caused a huge rift in Jack's relationship with Jennifer as he now considered himself a "killer" and unworthy of her once again.
 He broke up with her.

-While Jack was working through his trauma with a psychiatrist, Jennifer discovered that her old friend from boarding school Katerina Von Leuschner was in town.
-She was now calling herself Dr. Carly Manning.
-Her family had arranged a marriage with a man named Lawrence Alamain and Carly had no intention of going through with it, but she was concerned about the trouble this might cause.
-Helpful Jennifer decided to step in and pretend to be Katerina for the brief engagement period so that the Alamains would leave Carly alone.
-This involved her traveling to New York and undergoing an elaborate charade.
-She told no one about this, but when Jack realized what she was doing, he chased her down to convince her to give up the pretense.
-By now, however, she was enmeshed in something much deeper and darker than she'd imagined.
-Lawrence Alamain was a truly evil man, and the little deception she'd engaged in to help a friend was going to cost her a great deal.
-As Jack was attempting to extricate her from this situation, he was notified that his brother Steve had been seriously injured in an explosion.
-He returned to Salem only to witness his brother die, killed by Lawrence (unbeknownst to Jack).
+While Jack was working through his trauma with a psychiatrist, Jennifer discovered that her old friend from boarding school Katerina Von Leuschner was in town, now calling herself Dr. Carly Manning.
+Her family had arranged for her to marry a man named Lawrence Alamain.
+Carly didn’t want to marry him, and she'd come to Salem to hide.
+Jennifer volunteered to pose as Katerina for the engagement period.
+She traveled to New York and underwent an elaborate charade.
+She told no one, but Jack realized what she was doing and he chased her down to convince her to give up the pretense.
+Unfortunately, she’d become enmeshed in something much deeper and darker than she'd imagined.
+As Jack was attempting to extricate her from the situation, he was notified that Steve had been seriously injured in an explosion.
+He returned to Salem only to witness his brother die, killed on Lawrence's orders (unbeknownst to Jack).